Applied Communication in Biomedicine 4, 2.5 creditsTillämpad kommunikation i biomedicin 4, 2.5 hp

 - Department of Biosciences and Nutrition

 At least the grade G (pass) on the courses Applied communication in biomedicine 1 including philosophy of science and bioethics, Applied communication in biomedicine 2, Frontiers in translational medicine, Laboratory animal science in theory and practice, and Biostatistics, within the Master's programme in Biomedicine.

 On completion of the course, the student should be able to:

-The course covers identification of different funding opportunities, how grant applications are reviewed, and writing a grant application.
+The course consists of the following: different funding opportunities, grant reviewing process, how to write a grant application.